dlemel8/tunneler/README.md

 In order to handle large server responses and empty TCP ACKs, read timeout is used in both client and server.
 If read timeout is expired, empty message will be sent.
 Both client and server use idle timeout to stop forwarding and cleanup local resources.

+### TLS tunneling
+To implement mutual authentication, we use a private Certificate Authority:
+* A self-signed certificate is generated from a private key.
+* Server private key is randomly generated and its public part is embedded in a certificate signed by the self-signed certificate.
+* Client private key is randomly generated and its public part is embedded in a certificate signed by the self-signed certificate.

+Both client and server are configured to use their key and certificate in TLS handshake.
+The self-signed certificate is used as TLS trust root.

+Since Server Name Indication extension is used, client is requesting a specific server name and server is serving its certificate only if that name was requested.
+The server name must also be part of the certificate, for example as a Subject Alternative Name.

 ## Testing
 ### Run Unit Tests